 Rather than debating what is affiliate marketing, performance marketing etc., we think Performance Partnerships™ describes exactly what companies are looking for from their perform marketing program over the next 5 to 10 years while excluding the less desirable elements they want to move away from.

-Contact our team to learn more about how your company can benefit from Performance Partnerships™.
+And of course, you can always Contact our team to learn more about how your company can benefit from Performance Partnerships™.
 We’ll be happy to answer your questions about who these types of partnerships are, what to look for, how to manage them all in one place and how they can help your company grow in 2017 and beyond.

 In the meantime, here’s a visual we put together that lays out Performance Partnership™ relationships: